culturing/thoughts/Thoughts/2023-12 Beyond Reason.md

 ### - 7 -

-- Socrated asked, "Why have you not concerend yourself with the details?"
+- Socrates asked, "Why have you not concerned yourself with the details?"
 - Confucius answered, "I am only a man.
 Can I consider all details?"

 ### - 8 -